 Different objects have different storage needs.

 If you are storing higher priced items, you may opt for a facility that takes more security measures.
-These items could include anything from automobiles to family heirlooms.
-Many people have a need to store important paperwork, and in this case a climate controlled unit may be needed.The next thing to consider is the location of your storage facility.
+These things could include anything from automobiles to family heirlooms.
+Many people need to store relevant paperwork, and in this case, a climate controlled unit may be required.The next thing to consider is the location of your storage facility.

 Often facilities in the city will cost more than a site that is further outside of town.
 You will need to determine how often you plan to access your unit.If you want to be able to get to your stuff quickly, you may be willing to pay extra for a closer facility.

 Also, be aware of the overall condition of the lot.
 Note things like cleanliness and ease of access.
-You don't want to choose a unit that is difficult to maneuver objects in and out of.In addition, find out about the specifics of the security measures in place.
+You don't want to choose a unit that is difficult to maneuver objects in and out.

 Find out about late fees and penalties for missing a payment.
 Many facilities auction off the units of non paying customers.
 Don't lose your valuables.
 Make it a priority to know the policy inside and out.